DanielBMarkham/Info-Ops/manuscript/chapter15.md

 ## Back Home

-But -- since we understand the dialectic, and since we can use Structured Analysis in freeform, open and natural conversations, as long as we're craftsman at what we do, we're always establishing more trust simply by being there and chatting.
+Since we understand the dialectic, and since we can use Structured Analysis in freeform, open and natural conversations, as long as we're craftsman at what we do, we're always establishing more trust simply by being there and chatting.

 Back at home, we take a look at our handwritten notes from our chat.
 We've added some stuff and answered some questions.
 We make a new file named "2018-05-02 dbm Second Day.amin"